What Causes Stress?

 There are physical and emotional signs of stress.
 Physically you might notice;

-Emotionally you and/or the people who know you best - might notice changes in how you behave too.
+Emotionally you and/or the people who know you best, might notice changes in how you behave.
 You might;

 It really helps if you can recognise stress in yourself – it is the first step to taking back control.

-Sometimes a lot of the feelings of Stress arrive together and cause a panic attack - where your body responds to your stress as if you are in ‘danger’.
+Sometimes a lot of the feelings of Stress arrive together and cause a panic attack.
+This is where your body responds to your stress as if you are in ‘danger’.
 Your body releases hormones that would be needed in an emergency.
 This is called the fight or flight response.